NiRuff/IntelliPy/README.md

 ### Settings

-IntelliPy utilizes the Nosepoke.txt, Visit.txt and Animal.txt file of an IntelliCage experiment.
+IntelliPy utilizes the **Nosepoke.txt**, **Visit.txt** and **Animal.txt** file (in this given order) of an IntelliCage experiment.
 These files can be extracted using the TSE Analyzer.
 Additionally, if new groups should be assigned that are not included in the Animal.txt file, a group assignment file can be created, in order to conduct new group-wise analyses or to specify the alternative side conditions such as "Sucrose" or any other user-defined label for e.g. sucrose preference experiments:

 ![Usage](https://user-images.githubusercontent.com/50486014/119659466-796ea700-be2e-11eb-8a40-4910ea708c91.png)